MoveUP calls on Canadian Blood Services to end discriminatory blood ban

 About Gunter Seifert:

-Gunter Seifert is a MoveUP member working at ICBC and is a part of MoveUP’s executive council.
+Gunter Seifert is a MoveUP member working at ICBC and is a part of MoveUP’s executive board.
 He is co-chair of MoveUP’s Human Rights Committee and also part of the BC Federation of Labour’s Human Rights Committee.
 He was recently elected to represent the LGBTQ2S community to the Canadian Equity Council.
 Gunter is a member of the Rainbow Refugee Program which helps members of the LGBTQ2S community across the world find peace and solidarity within Canada.

 About MoveUP’s Human Rights Committee: